KKDD41/DSE_Assignment_1/Greenplum Task/README.md

 - `ddl.sql` contains definitions of schema tables.
 - `queries.sql` contains analytical queries required in assignment.
+- `./data/` DML scripts for populating tables with sample data.
 - `./docker_testing/` folder containing files and sources required to up and run Greenplum locally.
 This is still under development.